Idk1241/Script-Executor/README.md

 To stay updated with the plugin, [**get it**](https://create.roblox.com/store/asset/117739697778479).

 To see releases, [**i dunno just click this link**](https://github.com/Micamaster100/Script-Executor/releases).

+this readme is kinda old i'll update it when i feel like it

 # Features
 Easy script execution compared to command bar.